Choochmeque/tauri-macos-xcode/README.md

 ### Cargo not found during Xcode build

 The build script sources `~/.cargo/env`.
 Make sure Rust is installed via rustup.

-### App crashes on launch

-Make sure your dev server is running before launching from Xcode.
-The app needs to connect to the frontend at the URL specified in `tauri.conf.json`.

 ## License